aptech/docs/docs/CR-glm.rst

     /*
     ** Add the file schema "h5://" to the front
-    ** Given a data set name in above file
+    ** Given a dataset name in above file
     ** and the dataset name "/nba_data" to the back
     */
     dataset = "h5://" $+ file_name $+ "/nba_data";